Makkah is the most sacred place on earth for Muslims. It’s a city in the Tihamah plain of western Arabian Peninsula.

 The Qur’an mentions this old name in the 96th verse of Surat Al’imran.
 While the new name Makkah was mentioned in the 24th of Surat Al-Fath.

-During different eras, the Sharifs aka the descendants of Prophet Muhammad (PBUH) has been the independent rulers of Makkah or as vassals to larger polities.
+During different eras, the Sharifs, aka the descendants of Prophet Muhammad (PBUH) ,have been the independent rulers of Makkah or as vassals to larger polities.
 However, in modern times, Abdulaziz Ibn Saud has conquered the city in 1925 to establish a new dynasty.